AlibabaCloudDocs/icms_mqtt/intl.en-US/Function Overview/Advanced functions/Retrieve the online status of the client.md

 ## Basic principle {#section_1e4_ef7_7m2 .section}

-The AliwareMQ for IoT broker supports the following methods for retrieving the online status of the client:
+The Message Queue for MQTT broker supports the following methods for retrieving the online status of the client:

 -   Call the synchronous query interface